aosterwyk/varibot-twitch-js/README.md

 ### Basic setup

-The DB file will not exist on first launch.
-If the DB file does not exist the bot will start on the settings page.
+The config file will not exist on first launch.
+If the config file does not exist the bot will start on the settings page.
 - Click the **Get Token** button on the top of the settings page.
 Log into twitch and authorize the bot if prompted.
 - Copy the token on the next site. **Do not share this token with anyone**.
 This is a password used for the bot to login under your account.
 - **Username:** Enter your username in the username field.